Last Updated: December 15, 2024

 As mentioned throughout this Activity or chapter, a central purpose of Microsoft Project is to validate the primary constraints of time, cost, scope, work, and resources.

-In the initiation phase, time, cost, and work constraints can be entered into Microsoft Project.
+Time, cost, and work constraints can be entered into Microsoft Project in the initiation phase.
 As the project plan is developed during the planning phase, the project manager can compare those initial constraints and what Microsoft Project calculates as the plan is developed.
 For instance, when the project is planned and cost calculated, that cost can be used to validate the cost or the budget constraint.

 In addition, this will be your first introduction to several features in Microsoft Project, such as: